- Introduction to Orbital Space Settlements

 Annotated Bibliography of Recommended Reading

-- Space Settlement: An Easier Way (PDF 5MB), Al Globus, Stephen Covey, and Daniel Faber, June 2016.
+- Space Settlement: An Easier Way (PDF), Al Globus, Stephen Covey, and Daniel Faber, NSS Journal of Space Settlement, July 2017.
 Describes a relatively easy, incremental path to free space settlement by taking advantage of very low radiation levels in Equatorial Low Earth Orbit (ELEO) and higher rotation rates.
 Low levels of radiation in ELEO may permit settlements with little or no radiation shielding.
 Higher rotation rates permit much smaller settlements.
 Together this reduces settlement design mass by two to three orders of magnitude and places early settlements very close to Earth, radically reducing the difficulty of building the first space settlements and making launch from Earth practical.
 The mass model used in this paper is available here as an Excel spreadsheet.

-- Space Settlement Population Rotation Tolerance (PDF 10MB), Al Globus and Theodore Hall, preprint, June 2015.
-This paper reviews the literature to find that space settlement residents and visitors can tolerate at least four, and proabaly six, rotations per minute to achieve 1g of artificial gravity.
+- Space Settlement Population Rotation Tolerance (PDF), Al Globus and Theodore Hall, NSS Journal of Space Settlement, June 2017.
+This paper reviews the literature to find that space settlement residents and visitors can tolerate at least four, and probably six, rotations per minute to achieve 1g of artificial gravity.
 This means settlements can be radically smaller, and thus easier to build, than previously believed.
 Combined with the next paper on radiation shielding, the first space settlements can be two orders of magnitude less massive and closer to Earth than previous designs, making launch from Earth practical.

-- Orbital Space Settlement Radiation Shielding (PDF 2MB), Al Globus and Joe Strout, preprint, June 2016.
+- Orbital Space Settlement Radiation Shielding (PDF), Al Globus and Joe Strout, NSS Journal of Space Settlement, April 2017.
 The major result of this paper is that settlements in low (~500 km) Earth equatorial orbits may not require any radiation shielding at all based on a careful analysis of requirements and extensive simulation of radiation effects.
 This radically reduces system mass and has profound implications for space settlement, as extraterrestrial mining and manufacturing are no longer on the critical path to the first settlements, although they will be essential in later stages.
 It also means the first settlements can evolve from space stations, hotels, and retirement communities in relatively small steps.

 The High Frontier: Human Colonies in Space, by Gerard K. O’Neill.
 1st Edition: William Morrow and Company, 1977; 2nd Edition: Space Studies Institute, 1989; 3rd Edition: Apogee Books, 2000.
 [NSS Review].
 [Buy from Amazon].
 The pioneering book by the late Princeton physicist, Gerard K. O’Neill.
 “A thought-provoking work of true historical significance.” — Thomas Paine, NASA Administrator, 1968-1970.
 “Changed our way of thinking of space, of space habitats, of the Moon and Sun as resources.” — Isaac Asimov.
 “As you read this book, I hope you will come to share some of this vision.” — Shuttle Astronaut Kathy Sullivan.